egemenimre/opticks/docs/models/sharpness.md

 $$ Q = \frac {\lambda F_\#}{ \text{pix pitch}}  $$

 It is desirable to have the Q value between 1 and 2.
 Below 1, the images are undersampled.
 Beyond 2, the image may become too blurry.
 The emphasis on *theoretically* should be noted, as the equation does not take into account optics defects like defocussing or surface imperfections.
 Nor does it take into account the real-world effects that cause blurring, such as vibrations.

+It should also be noted that, MTF can be defined in different directions.
+For example, optical imperfections may vary in tangential and sagittal directions (e.g., focus fall towards the edges of a lens) or motion blur will result in lower MTF in the direction of the motion.

 ## Static Contributors to the MTF